Tornadoes of 2022: January 1–3 (United States)

 EF2 damage to a church in Hopkinsville, Kentucky.

 A small outbreak of mostly weak tornadoes impacted the Southeastern United States starting with 13 confirmed tornadoes on New Year's Day.
 One strong tornado, rated EF2, moved through Hopkinsville, Kentucky, damaging several businesses, homes, warehouses, a church, and a gas station.
 A weak EF0 tornado embedded within larger area straight-line winds also caused minor damage in Bowling Green, an area previously impacted by two strong tornadoes during the previous month, which killed 16 people and injured 63 others.
 An EF1 tornado damaged a few homes, destroyed barns, downed trees, and knocked over gravestones at a cemetery in the Hiseville, Kentucky area.
 Another brief EF1 tornado caused damage to a few metal buildings and garages at the east edge Lebanon, Kentucky.
 Near Hazel Green, Alabama, a high-end EF0 tornado damaged several businesses, snapped tree branches, and ripped the roof off a mobile home.
 One person was injured, the only injury of the outbreak.
 Three weak, brief EF0 tornadoes touched down in Georgia and Florida on January 2.
-Two weak tornadoes also touched down in North Carolina during the morning hours of January 3 before the outbreak ended, one of which caused EF1 damage to some hog barns near Newton Grove.
+Two weak tornadoes also touched down in North Carolina during the morning of January 3 before the outbreak ended, one of which caused EF1 damage to some hog barns near Newton Grove.
 In all, 19 tornadoes touched down, with only one injury reported.